MiguelCamarenaAlfaro/MiguelCamarenaAlfaro/README.md

 ## OBJECTIVE

-My journey and education in customer care, information technology, and cybersecurity has instilled in me a passion to transition into a role in the cybersecurity lanscape.
-I am primarily seeking a role as a Security Operations Center Analyst Level 1 or in the field of information technology
+With a strong foundation in customer care, IT, and cybersecurity, I am passionate about transitioning into a role in the cybersecurity field.
+My hands-on experience with Active Directory, virtual machine configurations, and certifications like the Google Cybersecurity Professional Certificate and CompTIA Security+ have prepared me for success.
+I am seeking a Security Operations Center (SOC) Analyst Level 1 role or a position in IT where I can apply my skills to enhance digital security.

 <h2> INFORMATION TECHNOLOGY PROJECTS:</h2>